microsoft/DistributedDeepLearning/README.md

 Note that this will create the cluster if it wasn't created earlier and create the appropriate environment.

 #### Tensorflow Imagenet
 This is the second demo template that will train a ResNet50 model on imagenet.
 It allows the options of using synthetic data, image data as well as tfrecords.
-To use this you must either select **imagenet** or **all** when cookiecutter asks what type of project you want to create.
+To use this you must either select **tensorflow_imagenet** or **all** when cookiecutter asks what type of project you want to create.
 The run things locally using synthetic data simply run:
 ```
 inv tf-imagenet.submit.local.synthetic